 Tests

-The evaluator shall try to perform the update using a legitimate update image without prior authentication as security administrator (either by authentication as a user with no administrator privileges or without user authentication at all – depending on the configuration of the TOE).
+The evaluator shall try to perform the update using a legitimate update image without prior authentication as Security Administrator (either by authentication as a user with no administrator privileges or without user authentication at all – depending on the configuration of the TOE).
 The attempt to update the TOE shall fail.

-The evaluator shall try to perform the update with prior authentication as security administrator using a legitimate update image.
+The evaluator shall try to perform the update with prior authentication as Security Administrator using a legitimate update image.
 This attempt should be successful.
 This test case should be covered by the tests for FPT_TUD_EXT.1 already.

 FMT_MTD.1/CoreData Management of TSF Data